lalliere/business-blueprint/README.md

 # Business Blueprint

 Business Blueprint allows any small business to keep track of their day to day operations

-## Getting Started
+## Usage

-This application will allow a business owner to:
+This application will allow a business owner to securely:
 - Add customers to their database
 - Add inventory items to their database
-- Create and keep track of customer invoices
+- Create and keep track of customer invoices and sales
+- Search for invoices, customer, and employee information

-## Technology Used
+## Technologies Used

 - Node.js
 - Express Web Server